sc-adams/sc-adams.github.io/README.md

----
-layout: default
-title: Home
----

-# Capstone Presentation
+# SNHU CS499 Computer Science Capstone

 - For my [Software Engineering and Design](https://sheraadams.github.io/#software-engineering-and-design) enhancement, I added a pie chart and a bar chart that describe age upon outcome by category and outcome type of the Grazioso Salvare client database.
 Here are my [enhancements](https://sheraadams.github.io/#software-engineering-and-design-enhancments).

 - For my [Data Structures and Algorithms](https://sheraadams.github.io/#data-structures-and-algorithms) enhancement, I increased the efficiency of the CS250 Java slideshow application by using an arraylist in place of conditional branching to control the slideshow view.
 Here are my [enhancemens](https://sheraadams.github.io/#data-structures-enhancements).